2019 Houston mayoral election

-The 2019 Houston mayoral election was decided by a runoff that took place on December 14, 2019 to elect the Mayor of Houston.
-Incumbent mayor Sylvester Turner defeated attorney Tony Buzbee in the runoff by 56.04% to 43.96%.
-No candidate won a majority of the vote during the general election on November 5, 2019 where Turner received 46% of the vote and Buzbee received 29%.
+The 2019 Houston mayoral election was decided by a runoff that took place on December 14, 2019.
+Incumbent mayor Sylvester Turner defeated attorney Tony Buzbee in the runoff by a margin of 56.04% to 43.96%.
+No candidate won a majority of the vote during the general election on November 5, 2019, when Turner received 46% of the vote and Buzbee received 29%.

 Declared candidates

-The following candidates have announced their candidacies for the 2019 Houston mayoral election:
+The following candidates ran for mayor of Houston in 2019: